md-julhas/SpicyMeal/README.md

 # 🌶️ SpicyMeal

-**SpicyMeal** is a full-stack restaurant food delivery application that offers a seamless food ordering experience for customers, including features like food search, organized categories, cart management, table booking, and order tracking.
-The admin panel provides comprehensive tools to manage food items, user profiles, orders, and customer messages, ensuring efficient restaurant operations and customer service.
+**SpicyMeal** is a full-stack restaurant food delivery application that delivers a seamless food ordering experience.
+It offers features like food search, organized categories, cart management, table booking, order tracking, and a contact form for customers to send messages directly to the restaurant or support team.
+The admin panel includes comprehensive tools to manage food items, user profiles, orders, and customer messages, ensuring efficient restaurant operations and excellent customer service.

 [Visit SpicyMeal Live](https://spicymeal.vercel.app/)